VINXIS/vinxis.moe/src/pages/_useful.md

   - [Guide if you are on Linux](https://github.com/ShareX/ShareX/issues/6531)
   - There is quite literally no reason to use any other sharing tool, especially for images
     - If you really don't want to bother with that guide cuz ur a noob in using computers or something (why are u on a linux OS then), then u could use [Flameshot](https://flameshot.org)... very powerful, but still doesnt compete with ShareX
+- [Bitwarden](https://bitwarden.com) - Super simple, streamlined, free, and open source password manager that works and syncs cross-platform
+  - If ur good with computers, can also be self hosted
 - [ActivityWatch](https://activitywatch.net) - Automated time tracker that fully runs locally, and is highly customizable to track ur computer use however way u want to
 - [RapidTables](https://www.rapidtables.com) - Exhaustive set of tools for web, day to day online tasks, math, science, engineering, misc. calculators, converters, and more
   - [Knowledge Walls](https://tools.knowledgewalls.com/) - Similar to RapidTables, but with tools more focused towards files and programming